ibm-cloud-architecture/refarch-analytics/docs/kafka/readme.md

 * do you need to group consumers for parallel consumption of events
 * what is the processing done once the record is processed out of the topic. and how a record is supposed to be consumed.
 * how to persist consumer committed position (the last offset that has been stored securely)
-* assess if offsets need to be persisted outside of kafka - zookeeper, for example to keep offset and data together in a unique persistence layer, to implement a strong consume exactly once.
+* assess if offsets need to be persisted outside of kafka.
+From version 0.9 offset management is more efficient, and synchronous or asynchronous operations can be done from the consumer code.
+We have started some Java code example in [this project](https://github.com/ibm-cloud-architecture/refarch-asset-analytics/tree/master/asset-consumer)
 * does record time sensitive, and it is possible that consumers fall behind, so when a consumer restarts he can bypass missed records
 * do the consumer needs to perform joins, aggregations between multiple partitions?